 Though having teachers is critical, she emphasizes that it’s not necessary to leave home, quit your job, and abandon all earthly pursuits to have a spiritual practice.
 “I think it’s really important at this particular moment in history that we learn how to do our sadhana [practice] in the midst of daily life.
 Practice ultimately has to be done inside the context of your life and your karma.
 And if you re doing your practice with some consistency, there is inevitably going to be transformation.
 When you have a strong practice, there is no moment in life that is not juicy.”

-Patricia Walden: Action and Sacrifice
+Patricia Walden: Enlightenment Is Action and Sacrifice

 Yoga teacher Patricia Walden is well known internationally for her Practice for Beginners video and her focus on yoga for women and for depression.
 She studies annually with B.K.S.
 Iyengar and his daughter, Geeta, in India, and is one of only two teachers awarded the title of advanced senior teacher by Iyengar.
 Walden is the author of A Woman’s Book of Yoga and Health: A Lifelong Guide to Wellness, coauthored with Linda Sparrowe.